-Voice biometrics is quickly exploding today, since it offers homes and businesses a cheaper biometric security option that is still very accurate.
+Voice biometrics now offers homes and businesses a cheaper biometric security option that is still very accurate.

 Everyone has a unique voice and these systems focus on this unique vocal prints that each person has.

 This technology is not only less expensive to implement than other forms of biometrics, but it’s minimally invasive, making it more popular among users today.